windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/routing.md

 ### Override Methods

-If you want to send `PUT` and `DELETE` method from web form, you may add `_method` params in yaml query, this param will override real HTTP method.
-For example: `&_method=DELETE` will raise `DeleteController`.
+If you want to send `PUT` and `DELETE` method from web form, you may add `_method` params in URL query, this param will override real HTTP method.
+For example, send `&_method=DELETE` will ask Windwalker to use `DeleteController`.

-If you think the HTTP standard methods are not enough to use for you, you can add your custom methods.
+If you feel the HTTP standard methods are not enough to use for you, you can add your custom methods.

 ``` yaml
     action: